picce/pigeoncms/wiki/base/labels-and-images.md

 ###Images

-You can add localized image resourcesin your page using the following ways.
+You can add localized image resources in your page using the following ways.
 All resources are then available in backed to be edited.

 **Sample image 1:**